Dithioerythritol

-Dithioerythritol (DTE) is a sulfur containing sugar derived from the corresponding 4-carbon monosaccharide erythrose.
+Dithioerythritol (DTE) is a sulfur containing sugar alcohol derived from the corresponding 4-carbon monosaccharide erythrose.
 It is an epimer of dithiothreitol (DTT).
 The molecular formula for DTE is C4H10O2S2.

+Chemical properties

+DTE is a crystalline solid soluble in water and alcohols.

+Applications

-Like DTT, DTE makes an excellent reducing agent, although its standard reduction potential is not quite as negative, i.e., DTE is slightly less effective at reducing than DTT.
+Like DTT, DTE makes an excellent reducing agent, which can be used for reduction of disulfide bonds.
+The reduction potential of DTE is the same as for DTT, about –0.331 mV.
+The pKa values of the thiol groups of DTE are 9.0 and 9.9, which is higher than the corresponding values for DTT (9.3 and 9.5).
+Since reduction of disulfide bonds requires thiolate (ionized thiol), DTE is less efficient at lower pH compared to DTT.

+Reduction with DTE is slower than with DTT.
 This is presumably because the orientation of the OH groups in its cyclic disulfide-bonded form (oxidized form) is less stable due to greater steric repulsion than their orientation in the disulfide-bonded form of DTT.
 In the disulfide-bonded form of DTT, these hydroxyl groups are trans to each other, whereas they are cis to each other in DTE.